 Lastly, add lighting to help brighten up your booth space to draw the focus to your display design.
 This will create a warm inviting atmosphere that will attract your prospects to you.

-Don’t get caught in the embarrassment trap at your next show, start planning ahead!
+Don’t get caught in the embarrassment trap at your next show, start planning ahead now to enforce a few of these marketing techniques!
 Take your display out now and check to see if your display and design covers all the bases mentioned above.
 If it doesn’t then you’ve got some work to do.
 Get great graphic designing from AffordableDisplays.com for your next trade show display.